-Our results demonstrate that Gipr^{-/-} mice exposed to a HFD during IU/L, weaned onto a regular chow for 22 weeks and then re-exposed to the HFD lose their metabolic protection which is associated with hyper-methylation of certain CpG-dinucleotides in the promoter regions of genes involved in energy balance and with changes in central insulin sensitivity.
-This phenotype was similar to wild type mice which were exposed to a control chow during IU/L, but also challenged with a HFD later in life.
-We therefore conclude that the protection from diet induced obesity in Gipr^{-/-} mice is "overruled" by deleterious and persistent fetal programming effects of a HFD up to at least 45 weeks of life and identify metabolic pathways addressed by GIP.
+Our results demonstrate that $Gipr^{-/-}$ mice exposed to an HFD during IU/L, weaned onto a regular chow for 22 weeks, and then reexposed to the HFD lose their metabolic protection, which is associated with hypermethylation of certain CpG dinucleotides in the promoter regions of genes involved in energy balance and with changes in central insulin sensitivity.
+This phenotype was similar to wild-type (WT) mice that were exposed to a control chow during IU/L but also challenged with an HFD later in life.
+We therefore conclude that the protection from diet-induced obesity in $Gipr^{-/-}$ mice is "overruled" by deleterious and persistent fetal programming effects of an HFD up to at least 45 weeks of life and identify metabolic pathways addressed by GIP.